-Rinse and drain mint leaves.
+Directions: Rinse and drain mint leaves.
 Bring water to boil in a small pot on the stove.
 Add mint leaves and sugar.
 Stir until sugar dissolves, and then turn off heat.
 Let mixture cool (approximately 30 minutes).
 Strain off leaves.

 Store the syrup in the refrigerator for use within two weeks, or freeze for later use.

-Add this simple syrup in place of sugar in your favorite ice cream, sorbet, lemonade, soda, or cocktail to add balanced mint flavor to any recipe.
+To use: Add this simple syrup in place of sugar in your favorite ice cream, sorbet, lemonade, soda, or cocktail to add balanced mint flavor to any recipe.
 Even better, add to a dry wine or prosecco for an easy happy hour treat.